kudashevs/accept-language/README.md

 # Accept-Language ![test workflow](https://github.com/kudashevs/accept-language/actions/workflows/run-tests.yml/badge.svg)

-This PHP package retrieves a preferred language from an HTTP Accept-Language request-header field.
-The package can be used in any web app to identify the visitors' language of preference.
-The retrieved information might be used to make various decisions (e.g. set a locale, redirect a user to the specific page, etc.).
+This PHP package retrieves a preferred language from the HTTP Accept-Language request-header field.
+It can be used with any web app to identify the visitors' language of preference.
+The retrieved language might be used to make various decisions (e.g. set a locale, redirect a user to the specific page, etc.).

 ## Features